Introduction

 @directus/sdk) for REST and token-based auth to proxy Elasticsearch queries - Redis (

-redisnpm package) for duplication checks (configured for Upstash TLS) - Deployed on Vercel
+redisnpm package) for duplication checks (Upstash, TLS) - Deployed on Vercel

 -